rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 definition, which is based upon a specific type of sectioning node, is not completely generic (i.e. generic with regards to subsequent nodes, but not with regards to the sectioning node's type).
-Because of that, it would be preferable to define the end of a section in terms of the relationship the section's end has with regards to the section's first node.
+Because of that, it would be preferable to define the end of a section in terms of the relationship the section's last node has with regards to its first node.

 Note that this already indicates, that a completely generic definition can not exist.
-That is, because the definition of a section's end, with regards to a section's first content node, builds upon the existence of a first content node.
+That is, because the definition of a section's last node, with regards to its first node, builds upon the existence of a first node.

-Recall, that all sections have to be closed, or otherwise their contents would be undefined.
+Note that all sections have to be closed, or otherwise their contents would be undefined.
 Also, in order to close a section, that section has to be opened first.
-The state transitions are strict!
+Recall that sections must have strict state transitions.

 **DEFINITION**
 The maximum (i.e. widest) scope of a section, that does not produce any kind of conflict, will be referred to as "the default scope of a section".

-A generic definition of the end of a section can only define a section's default scope.
-However, additional rules can in principle still be defined that can be used to further limit the scope of a section (hence, default scope).
+Note that a generic definition of the end of a section can only define a section's default scope.
+However, additional rules can in principle still be defined which can be used to further limit the scope of a section (hence, default scope).

 **CLARIFICATION**
 The search for an event that could be used to define the end of a section, with